dolthub/dolt/doc/spelling.md

 The `path` part is relative to the `root` provided.

 ### Specifying Struct Fields
-Elements of a Noms struct can be referenced using a period.
+Elements of a Noms struct can be referenced using a period `.`.

 For example, if the `root` is a dataset, then one can use `.value` to get the root of the data in the dataset.
 In this case `.value` selects the `value` field from the `Commit` struct at the top of the dataset.
 One could instead use `.meta` to select the `meta` struct from the `Commit` struct.
 The `root` does not need to be a dataset though, so if it is a hash that references a struct, the same notation still works: `#o38hugtf3l1e8rqtj89mijj1dq57eh4m.field`.

-### Specifying Collection Items
+### Specifying Collection Values
-Elements of a Noms list, map, or set can be retrieved using brackets.
+Elements of a Noms list, map, or set can be retrieved using brackets `[...]`.

 For example, if the dataset is a Noms map of number to struct then one could use `.value[42]` to get the Noms struct associated with the key 42.
 Similarly selecting the first element from a Noms list would be `.value[0]`.
 If the Noms map was keyed by string, then using `.value["0000024-02-999"]` would reference the Noms struct associated with key "0000024-02-999".

+Noms lists also support indexing from the back, using `.value[-1]` to mean the last element of a last, `.value[-2]` for the 2nd last, and so on.

 If the key of a Noms map or set is a Noms struct or a more complex value, then indexing into the collection can be done using the hash of that more complex value.
 For example, if the `root` of our dataset is a Noms set of Noms structs, then if you provide the hash of the struct element then you can index into the map using the brackets as described above. e.g. http://localhost:8000::dataset.value[#o38hugtf3l1e8rqtj89mijj1dq57eh4m].field

 Similarly, the key is addressable using `@key` syntax.
 One use for this is when you have the hash of a complex value, but want need to retrieve the key (rather than or in addition to the value) in a Noms map.
 The syntax is to append `@key` after the closing bracket of the index specifier. e.g. http://localhost:8000::dataset.value[#o38hugtf3l1e8rqtj89mijj1dq57eh4m]@key would retrieve the key element specified by the hash key `#o38hugtf3l1e8rqtj89mijj1dq57eh4m` from the `dataset.value` collection.

+### Specifying Collection Positions
+Elements of a Noms list, map, or set can be retrived _by their position_ using the `@at(index)` annotation.

+For lists, this is exactly equivalent to `[index]`.
+For sets and maps, note that Noms has a stable ordering, so `@at(0)` will always return the smallest element, `@at(1)` the 2nd smallest, and so on. `@at(-1)` will return the largest.
+For maps, adding the `@key` annotation will retrieve the key of the map entry instead of the value.

 ### Examples